 - In a medium bowl add tahini, lemon and salt and mix well with a fork.
 The tahini will thicken and will become like a thick paste.
 At this point, add water 1 tablespoon at a time.
 Mixing well after adding each tablespoon.
 Add water until you reach the desired consistency.
 If making the tahini sauce ahead, note that it will thicken in the fridge and you may have to add a little more water to loosen it.

 - Place tomatoes and cucumber in a bowl and add olive oil, lemon and salt.
 Mix well.

 - IN ORDER TO MAKE THIS RECIPE YOU WILL NEED TO SOAK THE CHICKPEAS OVERNIGHT IN TWICE THEIR VOLUME OF WATER.

 - IF YOU WOULD LIKE TO FREEZE THE FALAFEL FREEZE ALREADY BAKED.

-- The falafel mixture may be a little sticky or loose just slightly wet your hands and roll the falafel balls by transferring them from hand to hand or use a small ice cream scoop.
-If you are having a hard time forming the balls, return mixture to the food processor and pulse a few more times until it the balls hold together better.
+- The falafel mixture may be a little sticky or loose just slightly wet your hands and roll the falafel balls by transferring them from hand to hand or using a small ice cream scoop.
+If you are having a hard time forming the balls, return the mixture to the food processor and pulse a few more times until it the balls hold their shape better.